Dj hire prices guide

 • Driver

-This was an actual Calvin Harris rider (credit - Mixmag).
+(Based on an actual Calvin Harris rider — credit Mixmag)

-Riders can really drive up the overall DJ cost.
-If your venue doesn't have the equipment they want, you'll need to hire it separately.
+Riders can significantly increase the overall cost of hiring a DJ.
+If your venue doesn't have the equipment specified in the tech rider, you'll need to hire it separately — so always check before confirming.

 Ready to find a DJ?

 If you’re planning a national or international event and need a DJ, start your search with our DJ Agency.
-We have supplied DJs worldwide since 2014 and would love to help you.
+We have supplied DJs worldwide for over 12 years and would love to help you.

-If you are looking for a local DJ instead, take a look at our Book DJs site.
-It's a dedicated platform for private parties, corporate events and bars.
+If you are looking for a musician, singer or band instead, take a look at our Musician Jobs site.
+It's a dedicated platform for private parties, corporate events and weddings.

-We do not charge any fees for using our service.
+We don't charge any fees for using our platform.
 So start your search for a DJ today.

 Thanks for reading.